dogweather/forkful/content/en/go/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Comma-Separated Values (CSV) format is ubiquitous for data exchange due to its simplicity and ease of integration with most programming languages, including Go.
-Programmers often work with CSV files for data migration, report generation, or data analysis, making understanding CSV manipulation critical in a software development toolkit.

 ## How to:
 Working with CSV files in Go is straightforward, thanks to its standard library, `encoding/csv`.
 Below is a primer on reading and writing CSV files.

 ### Reading a CSV File
 To read from a CSV file, you first open the file using `os.Open`, then create a new CSV reader with `csv.NewReader`.

 ```go